ocean-archives/ocean-archives.github.io/README.md

   * The "Birns Junction Box" (aka J-Box)
   * Birns 77-pin connectors used to connect signals throughout the hull.
   * [https://www.instagram.com/p/CAqPDrKJGCW/](https://www.instagram.com/p/CAqPDrKJGCW/)
+* "Control Pod" [sic]
+  * Referenced in a debriefing on 2023 Expedition Mission 3 footage.
+  * Two spherical orange pods contains motor controllers, switches and relays.
+Positioned in the aft.
+  * Responsible for controlling the movement of the Titan.
+  * A spare is also kept on hand.
 * Interior Lighting
   * IllumaGrip Lighted Assist Handle
     * [https://www.campingworld.com/illumagrip-lighted-assist-handle---20-inch-65915.html](https://www.campingworld.com/illumagrip-lighted-assist-handle---20-inch-65915.html)